Carrie Ingalls: Biography

 Carrie Ingalls Swanzey was described as small, thin and frail, and, according to Laura's books, suffered the most of all the Ingalls family members through the deprivations of the hard winter of 1880–1881.
-Carrie was not constantly ill, but she never enjoyed robust physical health during her life.
+Ingalls was not constantly ill, but she never enjoyed robust physical health during her life.
 She traveled to several places in her young adulthood seeking a more comfortable climate, including Colorado and Wyoming.

-During her late-teen years Carrie was a typesetter for the De Smet News and, subsequently, other newspapers throughout the state for Edward Louis Senn.
-She settled in Keystone in 1911.
+During her late-teen years Ingalls was a typesetter for the De Smet News and, subsequently, other newspapers throughout the state for Edward Louis Senn.
+She settled in Keystone, South Dakota in 1911.

 In 1912, she married widower David N. Swanzey, who is best-remembered for his part in the naming of Mount Rushmore.
 She became stepmother to Swanzey's two children: Mary and Harold.
 Harold was one of the workers who helped carve Mount Rushmore, and his name can be found on the granite walls below the monument.
-He was later killed in a car accident in Keystone, South Dakota on April 9, 1938.
-David also died in 1938.
+He was later killed in a car accident in Keystone, South Dakota, on April 16, 1939, a year after his father's death.

-With her sister Grace's help, Carrie took care of their blind sister Mary after their mother's death in 1924.
+With her sister Grace's help, Swanzey took care of their blind sister Mary after their mother's death in 1924.

-Like Grace and Laura, she suffered from diabetes, and died of complications from the disease in Keystone, South Dakota, on June 2, 1946 at age 75.
+Like Grace and Laura, Swanzey suffered from diabetes, and died of complications from the disease at a hospital in Rapid City, South Dakota, on June 2, 1946, at age 75.
 She was buried in the De Smet Cemetery.